sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 type = 29
 ~~~

-The following describes each child item or group for these groups.
+The following describes each member of the groups and maps illustrated above.

 - filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy (i.e., directory items that allow one or more directories to be defined in the
 file structure), and file items that allow one or more files to be specified for